patrickfrey/mewa/doc/faq.md

 ### How to traverse AST nodes multiple times without the definitions of different traversals interfering?

 Generics use definition scopes multiple times with differing declarations inside the scope.
 These definitions interfere.
 To separate the definitions I suggest defining a type named 'local &lt;generic name&gt;' and define this type as a global variable to use as context-type for local variables inside this scope.
-In the example **language1** I use a stack for the context-types used for locals inside a generic scope, resp. during the expansion of a generic as these generic expansions can pile up (The expansion can lead to another generic expansion, etc.).
+In the example **language1** I use a stack for the context-types used for locals inside a generic scope, resp. during the expansion of a generic as these generic expansions can pile up (The expansion can lead to another generic expansion, etc...).

 <a name="concepts"/>